diethardsteiner/diethardsteiner.github.io/_posts/2014-07-15-Monetdb-Quick-Starter.md

 # Create dedicated DB

-Make sure you pay attention to the command line utility name: In this case we are using `monetdb` and not the deamon `monetdbd` ... notice the **d** at the end!
+Make sure you pay attention to the command line utility name: In this case we are using `monetdb` and not the daemon `monetdbd` ... notice the **d** at the end!
 This is quite often the first hurdle users are confronted with when installing **MonetDB**.

 ```shell
 monetdb create sls